matthewwall/weewx-interceptor/readme.txt

 weewx-interceptor

-This is a driver for weewx that intercepts and parses network traffic.
-It can be used with a variety of "internet bridge" devices such as the Acurite Internet Bridge, the Oregon Scientific WS301/302, or the Fine Offset ObserverIP.
+This is a driver for weewx that receives and parses network traffic.
+It can be used with a variety of "internet bridge" devices such as the Acurite Internet Bridge, the Oregon Scientific LW301/302, or the Fine Offset ObserverIP.